 If you haven’t registered a domain name yet, see this tutorial:

-If you already have a Domain Name, then select the I Already Own This Domain Name option and enter your domain name into the ’Enter Your Domain’ field.
+If you already have a Domain Name, then choose the I Already Own This Domain Name tab and enter your domain name into the domain field.

 2 – Choose A Hosting Plan

 Confirm your hosting package and billing cycle.
 You can start with as little as 1, 3, or 6 months of hosting, or pre-pay 12, 24, even 36 months in advance to get the best possible pricing.
 You will also need to enter a username and security pin for your account.

 (Step 2 – Choose a hosting plan)

 Select any additional services you need or ignore this section.
 Additional services you may want to consider adding to your order include hosting security, automated daily backups, and SSL certificate (for secure e-commerce).
 You can ignore the email option.
 We show you how to easily create a “email@example.com” email using cPanel in this tutorial.